 I’ve listed Lugano as one of the top places to in Switzerland.
 Want to see the the other top 10 beautiful towns and villages?
 Read this post about “Where to go in Switzerland.”

 6. Discover Switzerland’s oldest town

-The city of Chur, located in the Swiss canton of Graubünden, is officially the oldest town in Switzerland dating back over 5,000 years.
+The city of Chur, located in the Swiss canton of Graubünden, is officially the oldest town in Switzerland dating back over 5,000 years and visiting is one of the most unique things to do in Switzerland.
 The towns official language is German but the main language spoken here is the Alemannia Swiss German dialect.
 The old part of the town is very picturesque and 100% car free making a visit here even more enjoyable.